ndujar/ndvd-ndvr/research/Milestone-2.md

 In other words, even though the size of the **coarse signature** grows with the amount of frames, it doesn't reflect the evolution in time of the frames' characteristics as a single value, but more as groups of histograms.
 For a given set of signatures, this leaves us with sequences of variable lenght that need to be matched at specific points in their timelines and, if possible, with sublinear complexity: enter LSH.

-[Locality Sensitive Hashing (LSH)](https://ojs.aaai.org/index.php/AAAI/article/view/9133/8992) is a fairly recent approach to similarity search with applications in NLP, image retrieval within large datasets and, basically, searching.
+[Locality Sensitive Hashing (LSH)](https://ojs.aaai.org/index.php/AAAI/article/view/9133/8992) is a fairly recent approach to similarity search with applications in NLP, image retrieval, basically, anything else that involves matching within large datasets (recommender systems, clustering, audio identification, ...)

 An excellent article describing the technique in context can be found [here](https://www.pinecone.io/learn/vector-indexes/), and more in detail [here](https://www.pinecone.io/learn/locality-sensitive-hashing/).
 According to [this source](https://santhoshhari.github.io/Locality-Sensitive-Hashing/):